 RSVPs for the APN Outdoor Summer Party have closed and almost 400 industry folk have registered to attend the Friends in High Places soiree next Thursday.
 However, in shameless advertising fashion, sales director Kent Harrison has taken advantage of the remaining demand and opened his own unofficial RSVP list.
 So if you want to get on it, check out the video they made—and be prepared to provide bribes.

-Who it's for: ASB by Saatchi & Saatchi NZ and Goodoil
+Who it's for: BNZ by Colenso BBDO and Finch

-Who it's for: Noel Leeming by FCB and Finch
+Who it's for: Foodstuffs by Colenso BBDO and Finch

 Why we like it: Foodstuffs shows that retail advertising isn't only limited to shouting about products in another slightly absurd ad that makes use of New World's partnership with NZ Netball.
 As a recent StopPress article pointed out, New World most certainly doesn't apply a drug-testing policy to its staff.